 The following tips for picking a Machu Picchu tour will help you choose a reliable and recommendable tour agency.

-See our list of the best Inca Trail tour operators in Peru -- companies that also offer alternative Machu Picchu treks and Sacred Valley tours.
+See our list of the best Inca Trail tour operators in Peru, including cheaper treks for backpackers and luxury options for well-heeled travelers.

 Discover the highlights of the Peruvian capital with our list of the top 10 things to do in Lima, from historic sites to water parks.